'Cozy' relationship between Boeing and the U.S. draws scrutiny amid 737 Max 9 mess

 "This is a very smart move by the FAA," said David Soucie, a former FAA safety inspector and the author of the book Why Planes Crash.
 "The drive for profitability may just be overriding this ability to have an independent delegation within the organization."

 It's a difficult moment for the FAA and Whitaker, who took over as administrator just a few months ago.
 FAA safety inspectors cannot inspect every bolt on every plane that leaves the Boeing factory.
-But business as usual agency no longer seems like a good option, either.
+But business as usual at the agency no longer seems like a good option either.

 What's at stake is how the FAA regulates one of the biggest companies in the aviation industry — and in the entire U.S. economy.